The treatment of bone cancers is complex and requires specialist care. It will depend on:

 - whether or not the cancer has spread (its stage)

-Treatment for primary bone cancer usually includes surgery, chemotherapy and radiotherapy, or a combination of these treatments, with the aim of controlling the cancer and maintaining the use of the affected area of the body.
-Many people who are treated for bone cancer go into remission (when the symptoms of bone cancer decrease or disappear).
+The aim of treatment for primary bone cancer is to control the cancer and maintain the use of the affected area of the body.
+Many people who are treated for bone cancer go into remission.

 Preparing for treatment

-- Treatment may affect your fertility (your ability to conceive a child).
+- Treatment may affect your ability to conceive a child.
 If you are interested in having children in the future, discuss this with your doctor before treatment starts.
-You may be able to store sperm, eggs or embryos.
-For more information, see Fertility and Cancer.

 - If your doctor suspects you risk fracturing a bone because of the cancer, you may need to wear a splint to support the bone or use crutches.